boldbi/bold-bi-docs/docs/multi-tenancy/site-administration/look-and-feel-settings/theme/custom-theme-viewer/index.md

 ### Dashboard banner

-Allows you to customize the color and font of the dashboard header panel, the dashboard header text, and icons.
+You can customize the color and font of the dashboard header panel, the dashboard header text, and icons.

-Click the [Dashboard banner](https://github.com/boldbi/boldbi-themestudio/blob/main/themes/light/boldbi.designer.banner.definition.css) to navigate the template file.
+Click on the [Dashboard banner](https://github.com/boldbi/boldbi-themestudio/blob/main/themes/light/boldbi.designer.banner.definition.css) to navigate to the template file.
 ```css3

 :root {